1993 Finisterre earthquakes: Tectonic setting

 Papua New Guinea is situated in a region where the Pacific, Australian, Caroline and several microplates are converging.
-At the Huon Peninsula, the Woodlark Plate is moving north, converging beneath the South Bismarck Plate along the Markham Valley.
+At the Huon Peninsula, the Woodlark plate is moving north, converging beneath the South Bismarck plate along the Markham Valley.
 The tectonic motion forms a complex zone of subduction and continental collision zones which affect the region.
 Due to the location at a major plate boundary zone, Papua New Guinea is struck by earthquakes and tsunamis frequently and is one of the world's most seismically active regions.

 The Finisterre Range, where the earthquakes occurred, is predominantly volcanic in origin, consisting of volcaniclastics and volcanic strata.
 The range formed as a result of thrusting which began 3.7 million years ago and has an elevation of 4,000 m.
 Bedrock landsliding is frequent within the range, caused by rainfall and earthquakes associated with nearby thrust faults.
-Historical earthquakes near the mountains date back to 1876 when locals described feeling strong shaking at the coast and on the mountains.
-Europeans in Papua New Guinea also detailed the absence of vegetation on the range, finding only bare rock.
+Historical earthquakes near the mountains date back to 1876 when locals described strong shaking at the coast and on the mountains.
+Europeans in Papua New Guinea also detailed the absence of vegetation on the range and observing bare rock.
 Another earthquake in 1922 caused major damage.